 When thinking about what to wear to Rome, Italy in October, dressing like a local will help you stick out a little less.
 This is particularly true if you are using public transport around the city.
 In general, an easy way to think about your packing list is to remember that Europeans dress up a bit more.

-Athletic clothing or clothes with huge logos will make you stick out as a tourist in Italy.
+Athletic clothing or clothes with huge logos will make you stand out as a tourist in Italy.
 To avoid looking like a tourist, avoid huge, baggy clothing or toting a brightly colored backpack.
 Stick to well-fitting clothing with neutral colors.
 Slim-fitting backpacks or crossbody bags are the best way to fit in with those around you.

 Another important thing to remember is that Europeans typically don’t wear baseball hats, which is a giveaway that you are a tourist.
 However, a classic straw hat may just be the best way to stay cool and be your best friend on warmer days!
 It is the perfect time to try out some more tailored European looks during your trip to Italy.